hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **What is "AI" art?**

-This was a niche topic when I first started exploring these ideas in my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18) ([talk](https://www.youtube.com/watch?v=APkitEWqdKw)).
-In the past year, the stakes and emotional pitch have raised.
+This was a niche topic when I first started exploring these ideas in my 2018 article ["Can Computers Create Art"](https://www.mdpi.com/2076-0752/7/2/18) ([talk](https://www.youtube.com/watch?v=APkitEWqdKw)), but now it seems to have exploded.

 In this article, I'm primarily focused on recent _neural_ "AI" art, which I divide into two waves (so far).
 The **First Neural "AI" Art Wave lasted 2015–2021** and included DeepDream to GANs and early text-to-image; "AI" artists did their own coding, built on open-source tools, and, in some cases, built their own datasets.
 In the nascent **Second Wave (2022–)**, artists are experimenting with general purpose text-to-image interfaces or chatbots without doing their own coding or building their own datasets; these models often rely on proprietary code and/or datasets, although there are still some people building their own systems to make art.